rossng/docs/source/operations/external-iam/configure-keycloak-identity-management.rst

 MinIO supports using the Keycloak Admin REST API for checking if an authenticated user exists *and* is enabled on the Keycloak realm.
 This functionality allows MinIO to more quickly remove access from previously authenticated Keycloak users.
+Without this functionality, the earliest point in time that MinIO could disable access for a disabled or removed user is when the last retrieved authentication token expires.

 This procedure assumes an existing MinIO deployment configured with Keycloak as an external identity manager.